 If the State determines a BAFO is necessary, it shall request one from the Offeror.
-The Offeror shall submit its BAFO and any BAFO received after the deadline or not received shall not be considered.
+The Offeror shall submit its BAFO by any applicable deadline and any BAFO received after the deadline or not received shall not be considered.

 3.13 MODIFICATION PRIOR TO SUBMITTAL DEADLINE OR WITHDRAWAL OF OFFERS